Modeling individual attention dynamics on online social media

-We feed our mathematical model using spline interpolations~\cite{2020SciPy-NMeth} of the empirical distributions $P(N)$, $P(T)$, and $P(\eta)$, see Fig.~SF3 of the SM.
+We feed our mathematical model using spline interpolations~\cite{2020SciPy-NMeth} of the empirical distributions $P(N)$, $P(T)$, and $P(\eta)$, see Supplementary Fig.~3.
+Similarly, we use the thread-specific time series given by Eq.~\eqref{eq:n_general} as the number of comments throughout the days.
 In Fig.~\ref{fig:CMVmodel}(a) we compare the distribution of rewarded comments $P(\eta^*)$ obtained in the model with the one directly measured in the data.
-We observe that the model reproduces the real distribution with good accuracy, showing a power-law signature $P(\eta^*) \sim (\eta^*)^{-\gamma_{\rho}}$ with exponents $\gamma_{\rho} = 2.19 \pm 0.02$ for the data and $\gamma_{\rho} = 1.86 \pm 0.07$ for the model.
+We observe that the model reproduces the real distribution with good accuracy, showing a power-law signature $P(\eta^*) \sim (\eta^*)^{-\gamma_{\rho}}$ with exponents $\gamma_{\rho} = 2.19 \pm 0.02$ in the data and $\gamma_{\rho} = 1.86 \pm 0.07$ in the model.
 It should be stressed that, according to the empirical data, we restrict the possible number of rewards per user in the same thread to 1.
 This means that if a receiver has 100 rewards in CMV, they must be rewarded in 100 different threads.

 We also study the inter-reward dynamics by counting the number of days between two consecutive rewarded comments.
 By definition, the first possible reward in a thread is given in $t = 1$.
 Therefore, if, for example, the first rewarded comment is posted on day $t = 1$, the number of elapsed days is $\tau = 0$.
 If the second rewarded comment is posted on $t = 5$, then $\tau = 4$.
 We compare the distribution of elapsed days $P(\tau)$ observed empirically in CMV with the one obtained by numerical simulations of the model.
 To this aim, in the model we consider $V = 10^5$ threads and $U = 4.5 \times 10^5$ users.
 Figure~\ref{fig:CMVmodel}(b) shows the interevent time distribution $P(\tau)$ in CMV (red symbols) and in the model (blue symbols).
-We observe that the model reproduces the real distribution with good accuracy, showing a power-law signature $P(\tau) \sim \tau^{-\gamma_t}$ with exponents $\gamma_t = 2.30 \pm 0.08$ for the data and $\gamma_t = 2.02 \pm 0.17$ for the model.
+We observe that the model reproduces the real distribution with good accuracy, showing a power-law signature $P(\tau) \sim \tau^{-\gamma_t}$ with exponents $\gamma_t = 2.30 \pm 0.08$ in the data and $\gamma_t = 2.02 \pm 0.17$ in the model.